-After testing these strollers, we aren't entirely convinced that you should get a lightweight double stroller.
-Whether the stroller of choice is basic or has extra features, a lightweight stroller can make travelling easier, but not if it is too frustrating to use.
-We found this category of products so difficult to maneuver, in comparison to their single counterparts and standard double strollers, that we think that some parents may want to skip this type of gear altogether in favor of a lighter or smaller standard double option.
-However, if you are travelling and simply must have a smaller and lighter option for seeing the sights or visits to grandmas, then choosing an umbrella strollers can provide more freedom and can make day trips to town, or tourist activities more fun.
-These strollers can help you wrangle little ones and get where you need to go without the weight and bulk of a larger product.
-They are more compact than standard or jogging options, which can be useful in cities and crowded spaces.
+After testing the strollers, we aren't entirely convinced that you need a lightweight double stroller.
+Whether the stroller of choice is basic or has additional features, a lightweight stroller can make travel simpler, but not if it is frustrating to use.
+We found this type of gear so difficult to maneuver, in comparison to their single counterparts and standard double strollers, that we think that many parents should skip this type of gear in favor of a lighter or smaller standard double option.
+However, if you are traveling and must have a smaller or lighter stroller for sightseeing or visits to grandma's, then finding an umbrella stroller will provide freedom and can make day trips or tourist activities more fun.
+These strollers can help you round up little ones and get them where you need to go without the heft and size of a larger stroller.
+They are more compact than standard or jogging strollers, which can be useful on city sidewalks or crowded spaces.

 Criteria for Evaluation

-During testing we focused on key areas with weight and folded size having the most impact on the final score; finding the lightest, easiest to carry option is the main goal for purchasing this kind of stroller.
-The ratings come from a combination of in-house tests and using the products during ordinary life, and are rated against one another for a true side-by-side comparison.
+During testing we emphasized weight and folded size as having the most impact on the final score; finding the lightest, easiest to carry stroller is the main goal of purchasing this type of gear.
+The overall scores come from a combination of in-house tests and everyday use.
+We rate the competition in a side-by-side comparison.

 Weight and Folded Size